tomio13/RDM-Desktop/docs/Configuration.md

 # save config
 This sets whether the user profile is saved.
-If not set or set to false, it would not get saved, Such may be a good idea when running a mobile version on an external storage.
+If not set or set to false, it would not get saved, Such may be a good idea when running a mobile version on an external storage or using a network drive from various computers.

 # userID
-here you can add the user name that can be also used in templates.
+here you can add the user name that can be also used in templates, thus records would indicate this user being the one writing a record.

 # projectDir
 the location of all projects.
 Possibly an empty folder to start with, here you will find every experiment / sample you have created.
 Make sure this folder is backed up regularly.
+If you want to use a mobile or network storage, you can specify it as a relative path from the executable file.

 # projectsTitle
 What to display as a title for Projects.

 # readme
-the name of the read-me file generated for every new folder.
+the name of the read-me file generated for every new folder (typically readme.md).

 # editor
 Notepad ++ works excellent on Windows, Vim, SciTE or anything similar on